Definition of buckeye in English:

 - If you recall, I am an OH Buckeye born and raised, and so are three of my children.

-4 (also buckeye coupling) A kind of automatic coupling for railway rolling stock.
+4 (also buckeye coupling) A kind of automatic coupling for railroad rolling stock.

 [Named after the Buckeye Steel Castings Company, Columbus, Ohio]